Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 For us it is a torture to even read about all those medical experiments on Michael’s scalp.
 However Dr. Sasaki sounds absolutely undisturbed and calmly informs us that “normally” pain lasts for 6 weeks after the operation.
-He also says that “never talked to Michael Jackson about his pain treatment.”
+He also says that he “never talked to Michael Jackson about his pain treatment.”
 The idea is evidently to show that he did not supply MJ with painkillers but all it tells us is that this indifferent man couldn’t care less about the way his poor patient was coping with his pain.

 I find the unperturbed way Dr. Sasaki explains the surgery he did on Michael totally amazing.
 However AEG could have put their hand to it too as they cut out from his video deposition a piece about the neuroma (a painful bundle of nerves forming a keloid) which the operation resulted in.
-We know about that neuroma from Dr. Schnoll who reviewed Dr. Sasaki’s deposition and said about it:
+We know about the neuroma from Dr. Schnoll who reviewed Dr. Sasaki’s full deposition and said about it:

 Q. Prior to the Dangerous tour, in the very beginning of it, did he have scalp surgery?